 - raise their foreign language level with film;

 - broaden their knowledge of important European values with CLIL; and

 - improve their learning skills with ICT.

 - read the screen and write effective film reviews;

 - critically evaluate such European values as human dignity, freedom, humanity, democracy, the rule of law and human rights; effectively communicate their position in intercultural settings; and

 - use online resources for blended and/or e-learning.

-- The participants will watch and review a 2017 American drama film Wonder, a 2005 British black comedy/drama film Keeping Mum, and a 1985 American teen comedy-drama film The Breakfast Club.
-As a result, 30 reviews will be written and peer-reviewed, 3 sets of discussion sections led, and 3 film literacy quizzes held.
+- The participants will watch and review a 2017 American drama film Wonder, a 2005 British black comedy/drama film Keeping Mum, and a 2019 British comedy-drama film Blinded by the Light.
+As a result, 90 reviews will be written and peer-reviewed, 3 sets of discussion sections led, and 3 film literacy quizzes held.